DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python/python-usage.md

         # Get all features by key for user data
         features = dvc.all_features(user)
         print(features)
-    except ApiException as e:
+    except Exception as e:
-        print("Exception when calling DVCClient->all_features: %s\n" % e)
+        print("Exception when calling DVCCloudClient->all_features: %s\n" % e)

 ```
 See [getFeatures](/bucketing-api/#operation/getFeatures) on the Bucketing API for the feature response format.